 Two members of the Audit Committee, including the chair, have competences in accounting and auditing and collectively the members of the Audit Committee have competences relevant to the healthcare industry as required by the Danish Act on Approved Auditors and Audit Firms.
 Two members, including the chair, have been designated as financial experts as defined by the US Securities and Exchange Commission (SEC).
-Please refer to the Annual Report 2021 on page 46 for an overview of independence and financial experts.
+Please refer to the Annual Report 2022 page 50 for an overview of independence and financial experts.

-Audit Committee Report for 2021
+Audit Committee report for 2022